bormaxi8080/bormaxi8080/resume/bormaxi_resume_tech_EN.md

 ### Jun 2019 - Mar 2021 Improve Group, Novosibirsk, Russia - IT Head Hunter

 The best all-time IT company in Novosibirsk, mobile application development.
 Hiring employees, hiring employees, hiring employees.
-First he worked under a contract, then in the state.
+First I worked under a contract, then in the state.
 The company closed in 2021.

 ### Mar 2020 - Sep 2020 - Compelled Career Break by private reasons